 She was the instructor of the LPGA Tour star Dottie Pepper, winner of 17 tour events including two majors, and coached several other professional golfers as they successfully earned their tour credentials.

 Kandi continues to give her attention to developing up-and-coming talent.
 Kandi has sent 60+ juniors on to play college golf.
 She has had players compete in the US Juniors, US Amateur, US Mid-Amateur, and the US Open.
 Kandi has developed players to win junior championships, college championships, amateur championships, and professional championships.

 Kandi was selected as the 2005 PGA Junior Golf Leader of the Year and named the 2014 Public Golf Leader by the National Golf Course Owners Association.
 In 2005, she was selected to serve as a member of the PGA President’s Council on Growing the Game.
+Kandi received the 2019 VSGA Grow the Game Award for her proven success with developing talent at all ages.
 Thanks to her outstanding record of success, she is now known as one of the finest teachers in the game.
-In 2016, Kandi joined the Golf Channel Academy as a Lead Instructor.

 Kandi’s mentors and biggest influencers include the late Davis Love, Jr., her instructor as a player, and Dr. Bob Rotella, who helped her turn her B.A. in Psychology into success in mental golf coaching.

 Kandi is a certified Redcord and K-Vest instructor.
-She is a Staff Professional with Taylormade Golf.
+She is a Staff Professional with Callaway Golf.